Vorlent/IlliquidEconomics/_posts/2023-07-31-The-Fallacy-Of-Infinite-Wants.md

 # Further Information (14-12-2023)

 "Given competitive capitalism ...
-Given the constant recreation of scracity by human action ...
+Given the constant recreation of scarcity by human action ...
 Economics is ...
 " - Robert Skidelsky